marcim/adonis-fullstack-app-laravelmix/README.md

 ## Usage

-The Adonis `start` and `test` commands still there.
-And The following commands are available to handle project assets:
+The Adonis `start` and `test` commands still there and the following commands are available to handle project assets:

 | Command | Description |
 |---------|-------------|